Mold is said to have existed on Earth for about 1 billion years.

 Discover Candida auris

-Nowadays, there is a fungus called Candida auris, which has killed many people in the world and has become a big problem.
-Candida auris has produced a large number of infected patients in Asia, Europe, North America, etc., and many of them died of sepsis.
-Some types are highly pathogenic and resistant to antifungal drugs, causing a pandemic (global epidemic) for the first time as a fungal disease.
-Professor Makimura was the first in the world to discover and name this unknown bacterium, Candida auris.
+There is a fungus called Candida auris that is currently causing a major problem around the world, taking the lives of many people.
+Candida auris has infected many patients in Asia, Europe, North America, and elsewhere, with many cases resulting in death from sepsis.
+Some types are highly pathogenic and have developed resistance to antifungal drugs, causing the first pandemic (global epidemic) of a fungal disease.
+Professor Makimura was the first in the world to discover and name this previously unknown fungus, Candida auris.

 Candida auris

-In 2005, when he first saw Candida auris after being separated from the otorrhea of a 70-year-old woman, Professor Makimura's impression was that he had a sloppy "face" and did not seem to be pathogenic. was.
-The fungus has no face, but Professor Makimura calls the characteristic of the fungus a "face".
-In fact, the pathogenicity of Candida auris found in Japan and later in South Korea was low and did not pose a major problem.
-However, when Candida auris was isolated from blood in India and other countries in 2009, deaths due to sepsis occurred and the infection spread at once.
-Drug resistance began to be seen, and a pandemic occurred.
-Even now, it has not calmed down.
+When Professor Makimura first saw Candida auris isolated from the ear discharge of a 70-year-old woman in 2005, his impression was, "It had a scruffy 'face,' and I didn't think it was pathogenic."
+Fungi don't have faces, but Professor Makimura refers to their distinctive features as "faces."
+In fact, the Candida auris found in Japan and later South Korea was low in pathogenicity and did not become a major problem.
+However, when Candida auris was isolated from blood samples in India and other countries in 2009, cases of death from sepsis occurred, and the infection spread rapidly.
+Drug resistance also became apparent, leading to a pandemic.
+The disease has yet to be contained.

-Professor Makimura, who is also the first discoverer, has developed a genetic diagnostic method that can detect and diagnose Candida auris quickly and with high accuracy using an inexpensive machine.
-In January 2019, a demonstration test was conducted in the United States to stop the global epidemic and prepare for the domestic epidemic of concern in the future.
+Professor Makimura, who was also the original discoverer, developed a genetic diagnostic method that can detect and diagnose Candida auris quickly and with high accuracy using inexpensive equipment.
+A demonstration test was conducted in the United States in January 2019, and preparations are underway for practical application in order to prevent a global pandemic and prepare for a future domestic outbreak.

 With the evolution of digital microscopes